What Is Labor?

-Labor represents cost of services of human resources. labour is the most mobile factor of production.
-Labour is divided into two types:
+Labor is defined as the cost of services involving human resources.
+Noteworthily, labor is also the most mobile factor in production.

 - Direct labor

 Direct labor refers to labor that is directly involved in the production of a good.
 For example, in a small carpentry business, the efforts of individuals who cut, join, polish, or handle wood are classified as direct labor.

 Remuneration paid to persons providing direct labor is called direct wages.

 In manufacturing concerns, where the bulk of raw materials processing is completed by machines, direct wages refer to the remuneration paid to employees who operate the machines.

 Such employees, however, do not include supervisors or clerical staff.
 These personnel assist direct labor but do not actually provide it.